 Why we may prescribe an appetite suppressant

-You don’t always eat what you should and the body’s anti-appetite mechanisms don’t always function optimally.
-For these reasons, appetite suppressants – either natural or prescription – have a role in our Medical Weight Loss program.
+Since you don’t always eat what you should, the body’s anti-appetite mechanisms don’t always function optimally.
+For this reason, appetite suppressants – either natural or prescription – have a role in our Medical Weight Loss program.
 Our medical professional may prescribe Phentermine which decreases appetite and stimulates the body to burn calories more quickly.
 It works by stimulating the adrenal glands to release norepinephrine, serotonin and dopamine.
 These neurotransmitters increase feelings of fullness, minimizing hunger and reducing cravings.
-In our practice, it is the appetite suppressant of choice for those who are overweight with a body mass index greater than 30.
+In our practice, Phentermine is the appetite suppressant of choice for those who are overweight with a body mass index greater than 30.

 For patients who are contraindicated for Phentermine or who prefer natural appetite suppressants, other options are available.

 Educating you about food and good nutrition is an important part of our program because our goal is long-term, maintainable weight loss for every patient.
-You will learn how to incorporate into your diet foods that are natural appetite suppressants, such as pine nuts (among many others) which stimulate the release of anti-appetite hormones in the body.
+You will learn which foods are natural appetite suppressants.
+Pine nuts, for example, stimulate the release of anti-appetite hormones in the body.
 We believe that the more you know about how your body works and understand your mind’s relationship to food, the smarter you’ll be when it comes to getting thinner and staying there.